MicrosoftDocs/m365copilot-docs/docs/known-issues.md

 As a workaround, the user can switch to another chat and then return to BizChat.

-## Power Automate Flows are not fully supported as actions in declarative agents
+## Power Automate Flows aren't fully supported as actions in declarative agents

 Power Automate Flows as actions in declarative agents might not run reliably and might not return results.